TechJeeper/YT-Link-Inspector/README.md

 ## Features

 - Simple and modern user interface
-- Google OAuth authentication to access your YouTube data
 - Automatically fetches videos from a YouTube channel
 - Checks all links found in video descriptions
 - Identifies broken links, parked domains, and suspicious URLs